Ancient Armenian poetry: Poetic genres

 Another poetic genre is "harat," which emerged in the 12th century.
 From the perspective of medieval religious and secular ideas, authors of treatises addressed various moral themes.
 Possibly, these were instructions that were later incorporated into choir compositions.

 One of the most popular genres is lament.
 It had both purely lyrical and various epic-lyrical manifestations.
 Supplication (prayer) was a relatively rare genre.
 Its main distinguishing feature is a prayer to God or the Virgin Mary for the salvation of the soul.
 Such works reflect the aspirations of medieval people towards the salvation of the soul, questions of moral purity, etc. Some petitions were created in a pan-Armenian context.

-In the 15th century, Arakel Bagհisհetsi writes: "Free the Armenians from the sufferings caused by evil nations.
+In the 15th century, Arakel Baghishetsi writes: "Free the Armenians from the sufferings caused by evil nations.
 God is merciful."
 Gangat (complaint) is also highlighted as a separate genre.
 It is characterized by a spirit of complaint, a moderate mood of sadness arising from the lyrical hero's disagreement with the situation.
 Complaints are conventionally divided into three types: public-political, socio-disciplinary, and love-related.

 Sergio La Porta also identified the genre of poetic discussion.
 He considered the genre's main distinctive features to be a three-part structure, insignificance of narrative elements, lifelessness of the main characters, and an argument about the superiority of one interlocutor over the others.
 P. Coue wrote about the genre of mirth: verses about joy and feasting.
 Asmik Simonyan considered kafu as a separate genre.
 According to her calculations, around 5000 lines of such poems have been preserved.
 Kaphi refers to poetic interjections in translated and original prose novels.
 Since the 16th century, they have been imitated separately in poetic anthologies.
 Like pre-modern Russian literature, some poetic works are not clearly differentiated by genre and, at the same time, carry traits of different genres.